 Mr. Allan B. Miller of Palm Beach, Florida.

 Some of our goals: Part of Marti and Stormy's team goals as disabled vets endorse robust green programs and the 1776 Farm - which included the installation of exterior solar to light the entire home with low voltage lighting, a 30' composting pen in usage, working side-by-side with Stormy on well and rain capture watering and numerous gardens for crops, flowers, and herbs to grow in.
-Eventually, they would like to take the house off the power grid and make their own energy.
+Eventually, they want to take the house off the power grid and make their own energy.
 The museum building talks out loud on 540 AM radio.

 The house is always being painted in historical schemes, a palette with Olympic Paints from Lowes and National Historic Preservation Trust colors- while the landscaping with numerous gardens is being done with additions brought from the Monticello.
-Frederick Law Olmstead's palette was used for Nature & Earth room colors.
+Frederick Law Olmstead's palette was used for Nature and earth room colors.
 National Historic Preservation Trust turquoise was used with Woodrow Wilson creme in the Baby Ruth room.

 The couple started the plantings with large flowering Gladiolus in early 2008.
-In 2012 they planted numerous pencil skyscrapers, CFL bulb greening conversion completed in 2011 (from incandescent) and began the transition to LED in 2012, concentrated green laundry detergents, green cleaning agents multi-stay towel program for guests.
+In 2012, they planted numerous pencil skyscrapers, CFL bulb greening conversion completed in 2011 (from incandescent), and began the transition to LED in 2012, concentrated green laundry detergents, green cleaning agents, and multi-stay towel program for guests.
 On May 23, 2012, the Chefs purchased the mansion in a Foreclosure Auction, having previously leased its use.
 They attended such on the Cleveland County Courthouse steps in Shelby, NC.
-Doctor Dean and Anne Ornish, close friends from White House and Camp David work, stepped in and assisted the disabled and injured veterans project by immediately paying off the loan.
+Doctor Dean and Anne Ornish, close friends from the White House and Camp David work, stepped in and assisted the disabled and injured veterans project by immediately paying off the loan.
 "I am in Fiji with some friends at Tony Robbin's place, but go ahead and get that proper SBA loan slowly and surely.
-It's a pleasure to help you and all veterans Marti, PAY IT FORWARD."
+It's a pleasure to help you and all veterans, Marti, PAY IT FORWARD."